 Friday 3 October 2025

 It is really important to have the support of our students at the Open Morning to showcase the breadth of what Pangbourne has to offer to prospective families.
-Your child has been advised what job they will be doing or which department their help is needed in.
+Those pupils whose help is required will have been advised what job they will be doing or which department their help is needed in.

 Please note, students are required to arrive on site between 09:15 and 09:30 to avoid congestion with our visitors.
 There will be no access to the Parade ground after 09:30.
 The Open Morning will be running from 09:30 - 13:00.

-• There will be Rugby, Hockey, and Rowing training after Open Morning next weekend which will run from 13:45 until 15:30.
+There will be Rugby, Hockey, and Rowing training after Open Morning tomorrow which will run from 13:45 until 15:30.
 Those that are involved in Open Morning activities/touring will be given lunch before training.

-• These coffee mornings will provide an opportunity to meet the Pastoral Divisional Leads as well as other parents in your child's division and will take place from 09:15 - 10:30 on the first floor of East Building.
-Please park on parade ground and sign in at Devitt Reception first.
+These coffee mornings will provide an opportunity to meet the Pastoral Divisional Leads as well as other parents in your child's Division and will take place from 09:15 - 10:30 on the first floor of East Building.
+Please park on parade ground.

 08:30 Divisions open and pupils to arrive from this time